 From a macro point of view, both the Reebok Nano 9 and Reebok Nano X can hold their own across the board in the gym.
 In fact, these models are incredibly similar in their performance, so if you’re solely focused on this aspect when making your decision, then have confidence that both the Nano 9 and Nano X will likely be solid for you.

-I say this and make it known upfront because the Reebok Nano 9 is super affordable in some colorways depending on where you grab them from, so if performance is equal, then price point can be a nice driver to help you make your decision.
+I say this and make it known upfront because the Reebok Nano 9 is often more affordable in some colorways depending on where you grab them from, so if performance is equal, then price point can be a nice driver to help you make your decision.

 Stability When Lifting